 Suicide more likely among people undergoing bariatric surgery

-Diet and lifestyle 15. dec 2016 1 min Clinical Professor Bjørn Richelsen Written by Morten Busch
+Health and Wellness 15. dec 2016 1 min Clinical Professor Bjørn Richelsen Written by Morten Busch

 As the obesity epidemic grows throughout high-income countries, the number of possible cures and treatments is also increasing.
 One of the more radical and also most effective cures is gastric bypass: removing part of the stomach surgically to reduce its size.
 A Danish research group has studied how this surgery affects the mortality rate.